 The fight against human trafficking came under pressure in 2015 mainly because of the increased flow of refugees and the focus on tackling human smuggling.
 The reorganisation of the police also meant that fewer specialised vacancies were filled in the Aliens, Identification and Human Trafficking Divisions (AVIMs).
 This meant there was less attention devoted to human trafficking, with fewer registered victims, fewer criminal cases and lower sentences as a result.

 More capacity and expertise

-For State Secretary Van der Steur the decline of results in tackling human trafficking is ‘undoubtedly a cause for concern’.
+For Minister Van der Steur the decline of results in tackling human trafficking is ‘undoubtedly a cause for concern’.
 This is why he consulted the police, OM and KMar in an effort to come up with measures that will reverse the decline.
 The result of those consultations is a set of specific measures designed to improve capacity and expertise.

 The extra money will be used to expand the current number of about 400 certified detectives, qualified to run human trafficking cases, by about 5% over the coming years.
 The police will bring the capacity of the AVIMs up to standard.
 The availability of information during investigative work will also be improved by expanding the number of analysts at the EMM.
 And the level of alertness to the signs of human trafficking will be heightened through special training for all first-line police personnel.